 - Coffee and breakfasts $30 USD

-- Fish and chips for lunch the last day $19 USD
+- Fish-n-chips for lunch at on the last day $25 USD

 - Total $187 USD

-How Much Money I Spent on Activities in Iceland
+How Much I Spent on Activities in Iceland

-When I made the decision to rent a car, I also decided I wouldn’t do any paid tours.
-What’s the point in renting a car if you are going to pay someone else to carry you around, right?
-I already had an idea of what I wanted to see and do and I figured I could work it out, hit the highlights and save tours for the next time.
+When I made the decision to rent a car, I also decided I wouldn’t do any organized tours.
+What’s the point in renting a car if you’re going to pay someone else to take you?
+I already had an idea of the things I wanted to do and I figured I could just fit in what I could and save tours for the next time.

-The only thing I didn’t have a chance to do that I really had planned on doing, was hot springs.
-I went to the Blue Lagoon on the first day, walked around and took photos.
-I just wanted to have a look around and get a feel for it.
-It was super crowded.
-Then I thought I would try some other hot springs or come back to the Blue Lagoon but it just never worked out.
+One thing I didn’t have a chance to do – that I really had planned on doing – was hot springs.
+I went to the Blue Lagoon on the first day but it was super crowded.
+Then, I thought I would try some other hot springs or come back to the Blue Lagoon and it just never worked out.
 Next time.